Hydrogen fluoride: Precursor to metal fluorides and fluorine

 The electrowinning of aluminium relies on the electrolysis of aluminium fluoride in molten cryolite.
 Several kilograms of HF are consumed per ton of Al produced.
-Other metal fluorides are produced using HF, including uranium hexafluoride.
+Other metal fluorides are produced using HF, including uranium tetrafluoride.

 HF is the precursor to elemental fluorine, F2, by electrolysis of a solution of HF and potassium bifluoride.
 The potassium bifluoride is needed because anhydrous HF does not conduct electricity.
 Several thousand tons of F2 are produced annually.

 Catalyst

 HF serves as a catalyst in alkylation processes in refineries.
 It is used in the majority of the installed linear alkyl benzene production facilities in the world.
 The process involves dehydrogenation of n-paraffins to olefins, and subsequent reaction with benzene using HF as catalyst.
 For example, in oil refineries "alkylate", a component of high-octane petrol (gasoline), is generated in alkylation units, which combine C3 and C4 olefins and iso-butane.